 To this end, the year-long project was successfully undertaken and completed by August 2018.
 Facilitated by members of Poole Bay Rotary, together with several community volunteers, it involved several other organisations local historians for whose help we are very grateful.

 In the late C16 and early C17, Poole was a port with less than 2000 people living here.
 Clustered around the port and the quayside were the church, the wool house, a Custom house and many narrow streets and alleys running back off of the quay.
 It had a road system recognisable today and the town was virtually surrounded by water.
 There was a big ditch behind the town that stretched from Holes Bay through the area known today as Poole Park and through to Parkstone Bay.
 The ditch was said then to be no longer than an arrow’s flight, and to fill with water at high tide.

 Life was hard with an average life span of 28 years or thereabouts.
 Many people who worked the land for a living had to have a second income in order to survive and many became fishermen.

 For centuries, fishermen from Poole, and other ports in the south west, sailed to Iceland on fishing expeditions.
 These trips became longer, annual expeditions once Newfoundland was discovered by Cabot in 1497.
 Reports of men being unable to row their small boats across the sea for the packed shoals of huge cod, were sufficient to encourage the fishermen to switch from Iceland to Newfoundland and they fished there for 250 years.

-Maritime life was fraught with danger in those days; besides the threat of weather–related risks and navigational difficulties, pirates were a constant danger as were others, who saw the cargo as fair game particularly in times of war.
+Maritime life was fraught with danger in those days; besides the threat of weather–related risks and navigational difficulties, pirates were a constant danger and others, who saw the cargo as fair game, particularly in times of war.